Cosmic Initial Conditions for a Habitable Universe: Structure formation and constrains on initial condition

-where confirms a linear growth of the structures for $x\gg 1$.
-After entering to the non-linear phase, structures decouple from the background expansion of the universe and spherically collapse to the non-linear structures and consequently they virialize.
-The final stage of halos in the case of having enough baryonic budget of universe are the formation of stars and planets.
+which confirms linear growth of the structures for $x\gg 1$.
+After entering to the non-linear phase, structures decouple from the background expansion of the universe and spherically collapse to non-linear structures; consequently they virialize.
+The final stage of halos, in the case of having enough baryonic budget of the universe, is the formation of stars and planets.

-In what follows, we derive the number of e-folding from the inflation that structures can grow in an open universe with the condition of $\omega<10^{-4}$.
+In what follows, we derive the number of e-folding from inflation such that structures can grow in an open universe with the condition of $\omega<10^{-4}$.
 In equation (\ref{eq}), we need to know the corresponding scale factor for the equality time.
 This scale factor depends on the ratio of matter to the radiation content of the universe.
-In other word, this ratio depends on asymmetry between the particles and antiparticles.
-For a given type of particle with the chemical potential of $\mu$ and the rest mass of $m$, the difference between the density of matter and anti-matter (i.e. $\Delta n$) in a temperature that is smaller than the rest mass of the particle (i.e. $T\ll m$) \citep{zurek} is
+In other words, this ratio depends on asymmetry between particles and antiparticles.
+For a given type of particle with the chemical potential $\mu$ and rest mass of $m$, the difference between the density of matter and anti-matter (i.e. $\Delta n$) for a temperature that is smaller than the rest mass of the particle (i.e. $T\ll m$) \citep{zurek} is

-where $n$ is the net number of matter and $\eta = n/n_\gamma$ for baryons and leptons in the case of our universe is in the order of $\sim 10^{-10}$.
+where $n$ is the net number of matter and $\eta = n/n_\gamma$ for baryons and leptons in the case of our universe is of the order of $\sim 10^{-10}$.
 Here, for simplicity we define $\eta_{10}$ as $\eta_{10}=\eta/10^{-10}$.
-In the case of $\eta \rightarrow 0$ where there is complete symmetry between the matter and antimatter, it is doesn't change considerably the number density of photons.
-In other word, $n_\gamma(\eta_{10} =0) \simeq n_\gamma(\eta_{10} =1)$.
+In the case of $\eta \rightarrow 0$, where there is complete symmetry between matter and antimatter, the number density of photons does not change considerably.
+In other words, $n_\gamma(\eta_{10} =0) \simeq n_\gamma(\eta_{10} =1)$.
 In this extreme case, due to absence of matter no structure can form.
-On the other hand, in the case of strong asymmetry between the matter and anti-matter, the number of dark matter particles as well as the baryonic matter particles would in the same order of photons or $\eta \simeq \mathcal{O}(1)$.
+On the other hand, in the case of strong asymmetry between the matter and anti-matter, the number of dark matter particles as well as baryonic matter particles would be of the same order as that of photons, or $\eta \simeq \mathcal{O}(1)$.